Type System in CSL

 have a single possible value.
 It describes

 constructs that do not produce a result.
-For example, blocks are expressions
+For example, blocks which do not break

 and void